cwisefool/git-docker-deploy/README.md

 Simple system for deploying using Git &amp; Docker

 ## Usage

-`git-docker-deploy.sh <git-clone-url> OPTIONS`
+`deploy.sh <git-clone-url> dest_directory OPTIONS`

-Where `OPTIONS` are passed to docker run.
-SHA1 hash of repository's master is used as docker image name.
+Where OPTIONS are passed to docker run.
+SHA1 hash of cloned repository's master is used as docker image tag.